SyneRBI/SIRF-SuperBuild/documentation/Updating-VM-to-a-new-major-release.md

 ./configure_gnome.sh
 update_VM.sh
 ```

+If you have changedany of your `*-Exercises` or `CIL_demos` folders, you might want to use the
+`update_with_backup_for_exercises.sh` script instead, which will first move your
+exercises to a time-stamped back-up folder.

 ## VM for specific training events
 In some cases, we create a VM for a specific training school.
 The configuration for such an event will be on a specific branch.
 For instance for the Synergistic Reconstruction training school November 2019, please do the following before the `git pull` mentioned above
 ```sh